DanielHJacobsen/markdown-cv/cv-versions/employment/index_emp_eng.md

 In the section below, examples of my most recent tasks within respective categories can be seen.
 <br>
 <br>
 - **Frontend**: Development of SPA (Single Page Application) website with Vue basedDevExtreme.
 Development of “Vanilla JS” and Typescript Electron desktop application.
-Creating CI/CD pipeline to handle Puppeteer snapshot tests with 0%fault tolerance.
+Creating CI/CD pipeline to handle Puppeteer snapshot tests with 0%fault tolerance. <br><br>
 - **Backend**: Concurrency/multithread-handling or database and external protocol integration.
-Development of common Maven repositories via Artifactory/Jfrog(similar tasks solved for internal NPM packages).
+Development of common Maven repositories via Artifactory/Jfrog(similar tasks solved for internal NPM packages). <br><br>
 - **Fullstack**: API design (JSON schema standard) and associated implementation for multiple microservices.
-Knowledge sharing of architecture and technical choices toa larger development team with tools like Confluence, Draw.io and Arc42.
+Knowledge sharing of architecture and technical choices toa larger development team with tools like Confluence, Draw.io and Arc42. <br><br>
 - **DevOps**: Produced Ansible deployment on CI/CD pipeline (TeamCity) in collaboration with Docker containers.
 The deployment handled the transfer and installation ofRPM files, Docker containers and configuration files on multiple devices and across multiple networks.

 <br>